Jennifer Kay Group

 Our group's research interests include coupled climate processes, cold clouds and precipitation, sea ice, climate forcing and feedbacks, and internal climate variability.
 The tools we apply include remote sensing observations, in situ observations, process models, coupled climate models, instrument simulators, and data assimilation.
 We work with scientists at the National Center for Atmospheric Research (NCAR, also located in Boulder) in the development and analysis of global coupled climate models.
 We also work with NASA science teams on observing clouds, precipitation, and radiation.
 We bring together all of these tools to advance our scientific research interests.

 I am an Associate Professor in the Department of Atmospheric and Oceanic Sciences (ATOC), a CIRES Fellow and CIRES Associate Director for the Cryospheric and Polar Processes Division, and a visiting scientist at NCAR.
+I am also a co-chair of CFMIP project on clouds, circulation, and climate.
 My publications are up-to-date on Google Scholar and at Web of Science.

 Please be in touch if you are interested in joining us in beautiful Boulder, Colorado.